JonaThicke274/Mod10Challenge-Team-Profile-Generator/README.md

 * Clone this repository to your desired directory
 * Using your terminal, run `npm install` to needed dependencies
 * Following a successful install of inquirer in the above step, run the application with `node index.js` and answer the prompts.
+* Once the application has been exited, please see your generated webpage in the `dist` folder.

 ## Demonstration